dsc106/dsc106.github.io/projects/project3.md

 ## Submission Details

-Submit your [team registration form][link5] by **Mon 04/29, 11:55 PM**.
+Submit your [team registration form][link5] by **Mon 05/06, 11:55 PM**.

-You must have a working prototype online by **Fri 05/10, 11:59 pm**.
+You must have a working prototype online by **Mon 05/13, 11:59 pm**.
 Your prototype should be accessible on GitHub pages using a publicly viewable URL.

 In addition, **you must submit the URL on Gradescope**. **One submission per team is sufficient**.